vdemichev/DiaNN/README.md

 * **Cross-run normalisation** whether to use global, RT-dependent (recommended) or also signal-dependent (experimental, be very careful about it) cross-run normalisation.
 Normalisation can also be disabled completely.
 Please see [Quantification](#quantification) for a detailed guide.

 * **Library generation** this setting determines if and how empirical RTs/IMs and spectra are added to the newly generated library, instead of the theoretical values.
 IDs, RT & IM profiling is strongly recommended for almost all workflows.
 When analysing with a high-quality project-specific library, can switch to IDs profiling.
-Full profiling means always using empirical information, and is meant exclusively for creation of libraries that can be used to fine-tune in silico fragmentation predictors.
-Note that the recommended way to obtain empirically observed fragment intensities (e.g. for MRM method design) is to use --export-quant and not Full/Smart profiling.
+Full profiling means always using empirical information, and is meant exclusively for creation of libraries that can be used to fine-tune in silico fragmentation predictors (--tune-fr).
+Note that the recommended way to obtain empirically observed fragment intensities for downstream analyses (e.g. for MRM method design) is to use --export-quant and not Full/Smart profiling.

 * **Speed: peak filtering** this setting is primarily useful for library-free analyses.
 The first three modes will typically have little difference in terms of ID numbers, while the **Ultra-fast** mode is rather extreme: up to 5x faster, but ID numbers are not as good.
 The setting affects only the first pass when using MBR.
 Therefore, in many cases, analysing in **Ultra-fast** mode with large predicted libraries with **MBR** enabled may produce same identification numbers during the second **MBR** pass, especially if the data has been acquired on Orbitrap, Orbitrap Astral or timsTOF instruments.